 Data Insights

 The extensiveness of data insights is always interlinked with privacy-friendliness.
-This means that the more data insights are provided, the less privacy-friendly it usually is.
+The more data insights are provided on the individual level, the less privacy-friendly it is usually.

-Simple Analytics and Plausible differ from Google in their approach.
-Both value privacy over data insights.
+Simple Analytics and Plausible differ from Google in this approach.
+Both value privacy over individual tracking and collecting personal data.
 However, there are varying degrees between them.

 Simple Analytics does not collect any personal data or use cookies at all.
-Therefore, it is impossible to collect session data on an individual user for multiple days.
+Therefore, it is impossible to collect session data on individual users.
 Simple Analytics is built with a privacy-first approach from the ground up.
 All the metrics in the dashboard are based on non-personal data.

 Simple Analytics dashboard

-- Google Analytics doesn't record the time on page of the last page visited.
+2. Google Analytics doesn’t record the time on page of the last page visited

-- Google Analytics records time on page if you leave a tab open but are 'spending time' in a different tab.
+3. Google Analytics records time on page if you leave a tab open but are “spending time” in a different tab.

 In addition, Google Analytics includes bounced visitors, but their time on page is set to 10 seconds by default.

-Plausible excludes bounced visitors entirely from the calculation, but it uses the method as Google Analytics does.
+Plausible excludes bounced visitors entirely from the calculation.
 It, therefore, shows a higher than actual number on average time on page.

 At Simple, we detect when a visitor navigates to a different website.
-In comparison to Google Analytics, we record the time on page for a bounced visitor and the time on page for the last visited page.
-In addition, we've researched the best method to calculate the average time on page.
+We record the time on page for a bounced visitor and the time on page for the last visited page.
 To filter out outliers, we use the median instead of the mean to get to the most accurate number.
-As a result, the time on page using our method is expected to be lower than in Google Analytics.

 Privacy: Privacy-friendly vs. Privacy-first

-Whereas Simple Analytics states that "We never collect IP addresses or any form of personal data."
+Simple Analytics states: "We never collect IP addresses or any form of personal data."

 Are IP hashes considered personal data?

 IP hashing is more privacy-friendly, and Plausible collects the IP hashes for 24 hours.
-However, at Simple Analytics, we consider this fingerprinting, and we believe this falls under tracking in the GDPR as well, for which you would need consent.
+However, we consider this fingerprinting, and we believe this falls under tracking in the GDPR, for which you would need consent.

 Article 4 of the GDPR states that personal data relates to any information relating to an identified or identifiable natural person ('data subject').
 In addition, different kinds of identifiers are mentioned.
 It doesn't describe any specific technologies, such as fingerprinting, but one could interpret this from the statement.

 This is a grey area, to say the least, and we want to stay away from those.
-We believe that you can provide actionable data insights without collecting any personal data (even if it's only for 24 hours).
-It's not our goal to just comply with GDPR law but to protect the privacy of internet users regardless.
+We believe you can provide actionable insights without collecting personal data.
+It’s not our goal to just comply with GDPR law but to protect the privacy of internet users regardless.

 Data interoperability

 There are many ways to get your data out of Simple Analytics.
-We believe this is our duty as the data we collect is yours, and so you should do with it whatever you want.
+We believe this is our duty as the data we collect is yours, so you should do whatever you want with it.
 The information Google Analytics collects, for example, is theirs.
-That's why Google Analytics is free.
+That’s why Google Analytics is free.
 You pay with your data.

 Simple Analytics makes it easy to connect your dashboarding tools.
 For example, you might want to build your own reports and move your data to a data lake (like Snowflake).
-We offer many APIs, including raw level data, which means that every row in the export is one page view or event (we call them data points).
+We offer many APIs, including raw-level data.

 It's also very easy to get your data in.
 Users who want to switch to Simple Analytics can import Google Analytics data.
 You won't have to deal with the loss of historical data.